 If you are hiring an outside contractor for your next home project, please make sure whoever you hire is licensed and bonded to work in the Village.
-Link to a list of licensed contractors now.
+See a list of contractors licensed to work in the Village.

 Ordinance 2013-09 Foreclosed & Vacant Buildings